Agni: Ancient medicine and food

 Agni, as constitutive principle of fire or heat, was incorporated in Hindu texts of ancient medicine such as the Charaka Samhita and Sushruta Samhita.
 It is, along with Soma, the two classification premises in the pre-4th century CE medical texts found in Hinduism and Buddhism.
 Agni-related category, states Dominik Wujastyk, included that of "hot, fiery, dry or parched" types, while Soma-related category included "moist, nourishing, soothing and cooling" types.
 This classification system was a basis of grouping medicinal herbs, seasons of the year, tastes and foods, empirical diagnosis of human illnesses, veterinary medicine, and many other aspects of health and lifestyle.

 Agni was viewed as the life force in a healthy body, the power to digest foods, and innate in food.
 In Ayurveda, states Fleischman, "the amount of Agni determines the state of health".

 Agni is an important entity in Ayurveda.
 Agni is the fiery metabolic energy of digestion, allows assimilation of food while ridding the body of waste and toxins, and transforms dense physical matter into subtle forms of energy the body needs.
-Jathar-agni determines the production of hydrochloric acid in the stomach, Bhuta-agni determines the production of bile in the liver, Kloma-agni determines the production of sugar-digesting pancreatic enzymes and so forth.
-The nature and quality of these agnis depend on one's dosha which can be – vata, pitta or kapha.
+Jathara-agni determines the production of hydrochloric acid in the stomach, Bhuta-agni determines the production of bile in the liver, Kloma-agni determines the production of sugar-digesting pancreatic enzymes and so forth.
+The nature and quality of these agnis depend on one's dosha, which can be vata, pitta or kapha.

 Agni is also known as Vaisvanara.
 Just as the illuminating power in the fire is a part of Agni's own effulgence, even so the heating power in the foods digestive and appetizing power is also a part of Agni's energy or potency.